Image to Base64 Encoder

 - Base64

-- A text encoding that represents binary bytes using a 64-character alphabet.
+- A binary-to-text encoding that represents bytes with printable characters and padding.

 - Data URI

-- A URI that embeds media type and data directly in the value.
+- A URL-style string that embeds a media type and encoded data directly in the value.